rocrill/velo_city/README.md

 ![SEO description and keywords](media/images/readme/seo-keywords.png)

+Where possible, images were also re-named to be SEO-optimized, e.g. updated from names with no meaning attached to terms which would help the SEO rating of a cycling e-commerce site.

 ### Project Goals

 * To create an e-commerce cycling website which sells bikes and cycling kit.
 The site also features a cycling blog and events page which aims to attract cyclists to the site, and keep potential shoppers interested so that they might spend more time on the site.